-CROSSOVERS: How Architecture Shapes the Perception of its Context.
-With Fuensanta Nieto / Enrique Sobejano, Madrid and Jürgen Mayer H., berlin
+CROSSOVERS: How Architecture Shapes the Perception of its Context

 Contemporary architects beyond their boundaries in discussion.
-A colloquium with NIETO-SOBEJANO and JÜRGEN MAYER H. about their view on current and future international projects.
+A Dialogue with NIETO-SOBEJANO and JÜRGEN MAYER H. about their view on current and future international projects.
 Moderated by Prof. Dr. WERNER SEWING.

 FUENSANTA NIETO and ENRIQUE SOBEJANO are graduated Architects of the Escuela Técnica Superior de Arquitectura Madrid and the GSAP Columbia University, New York.
 USA.
 They teach currently at the Universidad Europea de Madrid (UEM) and at the Universität der Künste of Berlin (UdK), and are partners of the office Nieto Sobejano Arquitectos S.L.